kcobos/SIGA-Cloud/README.md

 ## Task runner

 There are two main tasks manager written in GoLang [Task](https://github.com/go-task/task) and [Robo](https://github.com/tj/robo).
 As we can see on them repositories, *Task* is updated later and it has more contributors than Robo and the first has a lot of [documentation](https://taskfile.dev).
-So, I am going to choose **Tasks** as a task manager.
+So, we are going to choose **Tasks** as a task manager.

 Tasks can be installed following [this steps](https://taskfile.dev/#/installation?id=install-script).